00 · the instrument

 step in.

-The first cohort opens in summer 2026.
-Members get early access to the iOS app, a numbered hanko at launch, and an invitation to the founders' run.
+Releasing in summer 2026.
+Early access to the iOS app, a numbered hanko at launch, and an invitation to the founders' run.

 platformiOS 17+ · iPhone 12 and later